- [Total: 16 Average: 1.5]

 The movie was eventually dated for April 1998 and then moved to May 1 and finally shifted to May 29, 1998.
 Warner Bros did not bother to screen this turkey for critics and the reviews that eventually posted were awful.
 It bowed against Hope Floats and I Got The Hook Up! and was booked wide into 2,048 theaters, where it was dead on arrival with $2,837,928.
 At the time of release, this was the 4th worst opening on record for a movie playing in over 2,000 theaters.
 Almost Heroes placed #7 for the weekend led by the holdover Godzilla.
 Those that showed up gave the movie a hateful C- cinemascore and the picture sank 66.3% to $956,810 the following weekend and then it promptly lost most of its theater count.
 The domestic run closed with just $6,136,856.

-Warner Bros dumped Almost Heroes straight to video in almost every overseas market and no numbers have been reported.
+Warner Bros dumped Almost Heroes straight to video overseas.